maleszewskid/Project-3/README.md

 # Patient First

 Patient First is a health data collection app.
-It allows users to quickly and easily upload health-related data, view trends and share with their primary care physicians.
+It allows users to quickly and easily upload health-related data, view trends and share with their primary care providers.
+Allowing for providers to have more data on a patient’s daily health trends to better diagnose/treat their conditions.

 Upload health-related data via the Patient Portal: